1969 Kansas City Chiefs season: Super Bowl IV: vs. (NFL) Minnesota Vikings

 West returned the ensuing kickoff 27 yards to the 32-yard line.
 Then on the first play of the drive, Kapp completed a 27-yard pass to Henderson to advance the ball to the Kansas City 41-yard line.
 However, on the next 3 plays, Kapp threw 2 incompletions and was sacked by defensive tackle Buck Buchanan for an 8-yard loss.
 Then on fourth down, kicker Fred Cox's 56-yard field goal attempt fell short of the goal posts.

 In the third quarter, the Vikings managed to build some momentum.
 After forcing the Chiefs to punt on the opening possession of the second half, Minnesota drove 69 yards in 10 plays to score on fullback Dave Osborn's 4-yard rushing touchdown to cut the lead, 16–7.
 However, Kansas City responded on their next possession with a 6-play, 82-yard drive to score on Dawson's 46-yard touchdown completion to Taylor three minutes later.

 The Chiefs would then go on to shut out the Vikings in the fourth quarter, forcing three interceptions on three Minnesota possessions, to clinch the 23–7 victory.
 The defeat was total for the Vikings, as even their "Indestructible" quarterback Joe Kapp had to be helped off the field in the fourth quarter after being sacked by Chiefs defensive lineman Aaron Brown.

 Garrett was the top rusher of the game, recording 11 carries for 39 yards and a touchdown.
 He also caught 2 passes for 25 yards and returned a kickoff for 18 yards.
 Taylor was the Chiefs' leading receiver with 6 catches for 81 yards and a touchdown.
 Kapp finished the game with 16 of 25 completions for 183 yards, with 2 interceptions.
 Henderson was the top receiver of the game with 7 catches for 111 yards.

 This was the last game where the winner was awarded the World Championship Game Trophy, as later that fall the trophy was renamed the Vince Lombardi Trophy due to Lombardi's death and the AFL-NFL Merger.

+Honors & Awards

 AFL All-Star Game

 The Chiefs sent nine players to the American Football League All-Star game to represent the AFL West.